Restore Comprehensive Funding

 Data Snapshot

-• From 2012-2022, less than 1% of tobacco-related Washington state revenues were invested in nicotine prevention and cessation.
+- From 2012-2022, less than 1% of tobacco-related Washington state revenues were invested in nicotine prevention and cessation.

-• $3.26 billion in annual health care expenditures are directly caused by commercial tobacco use.
+- $3.26 billion in annual health care expenditures are directly caused by commercial tobacco use.

-Restoring A Comprehensive State Program is Essential for...
+Why A Comprehensive Program is Essential

-• Providing evidence-based and equity-focused prevention, education, and treatment services in all communities.
+- Providing evidence-based and equity-focused prevention, education, and treatment services in all communities;

 Proven Success of a Comprehensive Approach